 My interest in and motivation to study freelance workers within the creative industries stems from over 25 years of experience as a freelance worker in the sector and continued ethnographic research.
 My research has included studies on transitions, training and skills, work intensity and the implications of social, political and economic structures that shape inter-relationships between organisations, institutions and freelancers.

-A further collaboration with Rosemary Cisneros examines engagement with creative processes in marginalised groups with issues of identity, cultural appropriation, commercialisation and community cohesion.
+A further collaboration with Rosemary Cisneros for Coventry City of Culture examined engagement with creative processes in marginalised groups with issues of identity, cultural appropriation, commercialisation and community cohesion.
 This led to the 'Urban Village' project.
 The aim was to bring together Roma and non-Roma to co-create a short documentary film, images and digital scrapbook exhibition that focuses on the experiences, identity and voices of the Roma people in Coventry told by those people.

 Having recently published a book chapter on work intensity, flow and being in the zone with Prof Mark Banks we have now turned our attention to researching dance work and the pandemic.

-Collaborative research on the impact of the pandemic on creative workers and organisation with colleagues at the Centre including Chris Bilton, Vishalakshi Roy and Maria Barrett culminated in a podcast series 'Culture Under Covid'
+Collaborative research on the impact of the pandemic on creative workers and organisation with colleagues at the Centre including Chris Bilton, Vishalakshi Roy and Maria Barrett culminated in a podcast series 'Culture Under Covid: Realities and Dreams'.

 Current research includes an evaluation project for Coventry City of Culture led by Vishalakshi Roy with myself, David Wright and Jonathan Vickery.